 There are a number of electric toothbrushes that operate on Sonic technology such as the Sonicare VS Oral B range.
 However, there are also electric toothbrushes based on Ultrasonic technology.
 You might be wondering what the differences between toothbrushes made based on sonic vs ultrasonic technology.
 We explore the differences below.

-- The main difference between Sonic vs Ultrasonic revolves around the bristles movements made when in use.
+- The main difference between Sonic and Ultrasonic revolves around the bristles movements made when in use.
 To be categorized as a sonic toothbrush, the movement or maybe vibration out of the brush needs to be fast enough to create a’ humming’ sound that’s in the audible selection of the human ear (twenty Hz to 20,000 Hz).
 Sonic brushes typically offer 12,000 to 24,000 oscillations or 24,000 48,000 movements per minute.

 - Meanwhile Ultrasonic toothbrushes, unlike sonic types, don’t depend on an actual movement to thoroughly clean teeth.